apache/openwhisk-package-kafka/README.md

 This project is an OpenWhisk package that allows you to communicate with Kafka or IBM Message Hub instances.

-## Usage
+## Using the Messaging package
-This package allows you to create triggers that react when messages are posted to either an IBM Message Hub instance, or to a generic Kafka instance.
+This package allows you to create triggers that react when messages are posted to either an [IBM Message Hub](https://developer.ibm.com/messaging/message-hub/) instance, or to a generic Kafka instance.
 Since the parameters required for each of these situations are different, there are two separate feeds to handle them: `/messaging/messageHubFeed` and `messaging/kafkaFeed`.

 Additionally, two actions are included which allow you to produce messages to either Message Hub, or generic Kafka instances.
 These are, `/messaging/messageHubProduce` and `/messaging/kafkaProduce`, respectively.